 Enter any federal resources or grants your LEA received for any qualified contracted practitioners billing LEA reimbursable services in the LEA BOP for the state fiscal year.
 The LEA BOP reimbursement is not considered to be federal funding on the CRCS.
-Expenditures classified as Resource Code 5640 (Medi-Cal Billing Option) are not considered to be restricted federal funds and may be included on the CRCS.
+Expenditures classified as Resource Code 5640 or 9010 (related to LEA BOP reimbursement) are not considered to be restricted federal funds and may be included on the CRCS.